justliam42/MSOE-notes/Classes/CPE 1500/Week 3 - Canonical Boolean equations, Boolean algebra, gate reduction ratios, NAND-NAND circuits.md

 assume Y<sub>3</sub> = A!B!C + A!BC + AB!C + ABC
 	create tree diagram
-		each gets compared to all of them always looking for a single term
+		each gets compared to all of them always looking for a single term das complements term